Home

 with Avocado Salsa

 This Chipotle Salmon fish cake recipe was "Planned Over" Recipe when I needed to be frugal and quickly use or loose some delicious Bar-B-Que Salmon.
 My challenge: adapting this exotic sounding recipe to my family's tastes while using only ingredients already in my kitchen.
-I came up with this winner.
-It's healthy and easy to make ahead.

-Chipotle (pronounced chee-POTE-lay) are smoky dried jalapeno peppers normally used in Mexican recipes & Tex-Mex cooking.
+QITK tip: Chipotle (pronounced chee-POTE-lay) are smoky dried jalapeno peppers normally used in Mexican recipes & Tex-Mex cooking.
 You'll find chipotles today in every large grocer, dried whole, powders, pickles, and canned in a sauce of spices and vinegar called "adobo."
 However, I cut to the chase and sprinkled in a good dose of chipotle seasoning mix (an impulse purchase I had on hand) to make the preparation of my fish cake recipe go a bit easier.
-You can use the substitution in the directions and still have a winner.
+You can use the substitution in the directions below and still have a winner.

 1 tablespoon plus 1/4 cup vegetable oil